sungsoo/sungsoo.github.io/_posts/2015-07-15-visual-thinking.md

 ---
 layout: post
-title: Whast is Visual Thinking?
+title: What is Visual Thinking?
 date: 2015-07-15
 categories: [arts and music]
 tags: [presentation]